 Typically, a discrimination lawsuit in a California court could take a year or longer to litigate.

-When we're looking at cases with a higher value, those could take longer because the plaintiff is inclined to fight harder and the employer wants to fight back to bring down the case's worth.
+When our Los Angeles Discrimination Law Firm is looking at cases with a higher value, those could take longer because the plaintiff is inclined to fight harder and the employer wants to fight back to bring down the case's worth.

 However, each case is unique.
 So, it can be difficult to provide a definitive answer as to exactly how long the case will take.
 It is also important to remember that a case could settle out of court any time, even after a trial begins.
 There are also other factors out of your control that could drag a case on for longer such as the ease or speed at which information is available.